 In addition, pupils are expected to complete weekly reading and spelling tasks and teachers will typically set a termly 'project task' to be completed over a period of weeks, linked to their current classroom topic.

 Where appropriate, or where a pupil does not have internet access at home, teachers may also choose to send home worksheet tasks and will set an achievable deadline for these.

-Our classrooms are intended to be 'no hands up' zones the majority of the time, to promote thinking time and individual engagement as well as further facilitating effective formative assessment.
+Our classrooms are intended to be 'no hands up' zones for the majority of the time, to promote thinking time and individual engagement as well as further facilitating effective formative assessment.

-These step gradings help teachers to identify pupils who require further support or who are exceeding age-related expectations in these curriculum areas.
+Assessment results help teachers to identify pupils who require further support or who are exceeding age-related expectations in these curriculum areas.
 They also give an indication of likely outcomes at the end of each Key Stage.